Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 \-\-\-

-`qvm-sync-appmenus archlinux-template` - *useful for custom .desktop files or distributions not using yum*
+`qvm-sync-appmenus archlinux-template` - *useful for custom .desktop files or distributions not using dnf*

 ### Dom0
 #### qubes-dom0-update